jabadia/CleanData_CourseProject/CodeBook.md

 In the `data` dataset, there is:
 - 1 row for each feature vector
 - 1 column with the activity label (first column)
 - 66 columns with the feature variable values, selected from the complete input dataset.
-Only those columns that contain `mean()` or `std()` are retained
+Only those columns whose name contains `mean()` or `std()` are retained

 In the `summary` dataset (and also in the `output.txt` file), there is:
 - 1 row for each of the 6 activity types